alextes/knowledge/simplicity.md

 ## Things to consider
 ### So what about Golang?
 Go is king of complecting what with how.
 It has no generics.
 You have to define how for every what.
 Want to map a list with elements of type x?
 Use a loop that complects what and how.
+So why are Go programmers so happy with their language regardless?